 When the Pitta mask first arrived, it looked and felt totally different from any of the 3M air pollution masks we had.

 The Pitta mask has no filter inside and is made completely of polyurethane, the same material used to make sponges.
 The Pitta official store has a graphic explaining this:

 The results weren’t pretty.

 The Pitta mask captured an astounding 0% of 0.3-micron particles and only 64% of larger 2.5-micron particles.
 In fact, even a surgical mask would provide more protection from PM2.5 than the Pitta mask!
 Meanwhile, the 3M masks captured over 90%.

 Is this a fluke—maybe some sort of problem with the testing method?
 AQ Blue, a company that produces air pollution masks, tested the Pitta masks with different equipment and came up with nearly identical results.

 Merits of The Pitta Masks

 But the Pitta mask isn’t all bad.
 First off, their official store never claims that it is effective against PM2.5.

 Pitta claims their mask is 99% effective at filtering out pollen and dust particles, which range from 5-100 microns in size.
 Our particle counter doesn’t report 10-micron particles, but it does report 5-micron particles.
 The Pitta captured 86% of 5-micron particles.
 For larger 10-micron particles, the Pitta will likely be even more effective, so there is a decent chance it lives up to that claim.

 Pollen allergies are a big deal in Japan, so the Pitta may serve those users well.
 The problem is many people in China use masks for air pollution, so they could easily be misled into think they’re protected with the Pitta masks.

-The Pitta makers also claim that the mask’s material can be washed and reused up to 3 times which might justify the much higher cost of the mask, although they don’t provide any evidence of it.
+The Pitta makers also claim that the mask’s material can be washed and reused up to 3 times.
+That might justify the much higher cost of the mask, although they don’t provide any evidence of it.
 There’s a reason to be skeptical because our tests of washing HEPA filters found it actually decreased effectiveness.